I am sharing here some of my thoughts.

-The hegemonic policy of Assamese language and hurdles in executive levels are there if we see from stat perspective.
+The hegemonic policy of Assamese language and hurdles in executive levels are there if we see from state perspective.
 The Assamese language itself is facing challenges as it has dipped below 50 per cent mark in Assam.
-Instead of Assamese language, there is a rise of Bengali and Hindi speakers.
+Instead of Assamese language, there is a rise of Bengali and Hindi speakers iver the years.

 In this backdrop, Assamese language nataionlist and radical supporters will not allow space for open growth of ethnic minorities' languages.
 This would mean downsizing of potential speakers of Assamese language if tribal languages grow.
 Being an indigenous but minority group, Misings would always pick up the Assamese language for education and jobs to secure state benefits unless their mother tongue too give them such potential.

 Comparatively, the progress of Mising language cannot be compared with the progress of Bodo language.
 Bodos have not achieved the current status by sitting simply idle.
 They have waged a long struggle since 1960s even before our Mising Sahitya Sabha or Agon Kébang was formed.
 They have taken decisive and far reaching step by compromising their Roman script with Devnagari script to stick to the line of unwritten central govt policy.
 In fact, this has paved the way for constitutional inclusion of Bodo language.

 Mising are democratic who believes in non-violent tactics in pursuing their political, socio+economic or cultural goals.
 The historicity and ethnic assertion is lesser among Misings since they cannot resonate with solid statecraft or being defeated or dethrone by some other monarch.
 The Bodos instead have glorious past in the sphere of statecraft.